Skip to content

 Every change logged.
 Every handoff recorded.

-Every action on a task status change, field edit, comment, time entry, file upload, assignment change is automatically logged to a unified activity history with the user, timestamp, and changed fields recorded.
-Nothing is silently modified.
-The full audit trail of how the task evolved from creation to completion lives permanently in the History tab.
+Every action on a task status change, field edit, comment, time entry, file upload, assignment is logged to a unified history with user, timestamp, and changed fields.
+The audit trail lives in the History tab.

 Full activity historyReal time via PusherInline editing anywhere